rwdevlead/terraform-codespaces/labs/lab_12_managing_resource_lifecycle_using_lifecyle/AZURE/azure.md

   tags = {
     Environment = var.environment
     Purpose     = "Updates"
-    Version     = "2.0.0"  # Changed but will be ignored
+    Version     = "2.0.0"            # <--- Change this even though it will be ignored
   }

   lifecycle {